Arshidvaishnavi/Portfolio/README.md

 1. Download the repository from GitHub

-2.Open the file `index.html` in any web browser
+2. Open the file `index.html` in any web browser

 3. The portfolio will load and display all sections